robotology/blockfactory/doc/mkdocs/data/create_new_library.md

 The configuration of the Block is performed in the following steps:

 1. The base class needs to be configured.
 It needs some parameters (e.g. the class name and the library name) and this call asks the Engine to parse them.
-2. The ports of the Block need to be defined.
+1. The ports of the Block need to be defined.
 In this example the size is set as dynamic so that it accepts signals with any width.
-3. The [`blockfactory::core::BlockInformation::IOData`](https://robotology.github.io/blockfactory/doxygen/structblockfactory_1_1core_1_1_block_information_1_1_i_o_data.html) class is used to store the data of all the ports.
-It is a `struct` containing two `std::vectors`.
-4. The data is then sent to the Engine through the BlockInformation interface.
+1. The data is then sent to the Engine through the BlockInformation interface.

 !!! info
     If needed, parameters can be accessed from this step.
 Refer to the initialization phase to understand how to gather them.

 !!! warning "Signal size"
     Simulink has the support of inheriting the port size from the signal size, though use this feature only when strictly needed.
-In complex Simulink Models it might be difficult executing the size propagation, and fixing the Port size provides helpful constraints for the Engine (especially for blocks with only outputs)
+In complex Simulink Models the Engine might have difficulties to execute this size propagation, and fixing the Port sizes provides helpful constraints (especially for blocks with only outputs)

 !!! danger "Important"
     Be careful on memory allocations during this step.
 A temporary object is created only for configuration means, and then destroyed.
 All the allocated memory will be hereby deleted.